snazzyfox/discord-bot/README.md

-# The Dingomata
+# Discord Bot
-A fun Discord bot for various discord servers.
+A custom Discord bot with a bunch of random features for various discord servers.

 ## Getting Started

-When creating a bot user on the Discord developer portal, you will need to enable
-- Bot permissions: Send Messages, View Channels, Read Message History
-- Server members intent: required so that the bot can get information about users in your server
-- Application commands to register slash commands on your server

 You will need
 - Python 3.11+